One of Purbeck’s most famous landmarks sits just under the cliffs near the villages of Langton Matravers and Worth Matravers.

 Spyway – easy

-The walk itself is mostly flat, although once you reach Dancing Ledge there is a fairly steep hill to walk down.
+The walk is mostly flat, although the descent to Dancing Ledge itself involves a fairly steep hill to walk down.

 The path is signposted and takes you through grazing fields and past Spyway Barn – stop at the National Trust information area where you can learn all about the history of this part of the Jurassic Coast, as well as what wildlife you can expect to see.